oracle-quickstart/terraform-oci-open-lz/workload-extensions/oci-lz-ext-ai-services/op02-dig-asst-workload-extension/README.md

 ## **2. Setup IAM Configuration**

-For configuring and running the OneOE Landing Zone Genai extension Identity Layer use the following JSON file: [oci_open_lz_one-oe_identity.auto.tfvars.json](/workload-extensions/oci-lz-ext-ai-services/op01-genai-workload-extension/oci_open_lz_one-oe_identity.auto.tfvars.json) You can customize this configuration to fit your exact OCI IAM topology.
+For configuring and running the OneOE Landing Zone Digital Assistant extension Identity Layer use the following JSON file: [oci_open_lz_one-oe_identity.auto.tfvars.json](/workload-extensions/oci-lz-ext-ai-services/op02-dig-asst-workload-extension/oci_open_lz_one-oe_identity.auto.tfvars.json) You can customize this configuration to fit your exact OCI IAM topology.

 This configuration file covers three categories of resources described in the next sections.